 Another benefit of earning an online social work degree is the opportunity to advocate and assist populations you're passionate about, whether that's children, families, or people with mental health conditions.

-Finally, if you become a licensed clinical social worker (LCSW), you may be able to access better-paying jobs and can work in a direct clinical manner.
+Finally, if you become a licensed clinical social worker (LCSW), you may be able to access better-paying jobs and work directly with clients in a clinical environment.

 Admission Requirements for Social Work Degree Programs